DarkAdin/CCeptron/README.md

 ![](neuralnetwork.png "Default neural network")

 The network comes with two hidden layers and one output layer by default.
-The two hidden layers use *tanh* as the activation function and the output layer uses *sigmoid*.
+The two hidden layers use *SELU* as the activation function and the output layer uses *sigmoid*.

 In the image above, we can see an idea of such network: